Moving to Net Zero

 To avoid the worst effects of climate change, science tells us that we must limit global temperature rise to 1.5 degrees Celsius, or a maximum of 2 degrees Celsius above pre-industrial levels.

-To show leadership we will achieve Net Zero emissions by 2040, five years ahead of the Scottish government Net Zero target and 10 years ahead of UK government.
+We will achieve Net Zero emissions in our own operations by 2040, five years ahead of the Scottish government Net Zero target and 10 years ahead of UK government.

-We have also set a milestone for 2030: a further 40% greenhouse gas emission reduction in our operations, in comparison with our baseline year of 2018.
+We have also set a milestone for 2030: a further 40% greenhouse gas emission reduction , in comparison with our baseline year of 2018.

 How will we achieve our goals?

-We will move towards Net Zero in our own operations (Scope 1 and 2) by implementing carbon reduction and energy efficiency measures.
+We will move towards Net Zero in our own operations (Scope 1 and 2) by following the energy hierarchy.
+We will implement energy reduction, energy efficiency and carbon reduction measures.
 We will prioritise sustainable energy alternatives and will only resort to offsetting emissions once all our other options have been exhausted.
 The Net Zero report published in June 2020 explains how it can be done.

 Scope 1 refers to all direct greenhouse gas emissions within the boundaries of a company’s operations.